gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 52. Deployment types

-Always ensure that database schema works with both new version and old version of the service.
+Ensure that database schema works with both new version and old version of the service.
+Provide health check url to determine if node is healthy.

 1. Rolling - Services are upgraded one after the other.
 2. Blue Green - Few services are upgraded and test teams validate and signoff before all services are upgraded.